Skip to content

 • Spread bets and options are both popular derivative products

-• You can trade commodity, stock index, currency and interest rate options or spread bets on the price of stocks, indices, commodities, currencies, options, bonds and futures
+• With listed options, you can trade stocks, ETF's, indices and future options.
+With OTC options, you can trade commodity, stock index, currency and interest rate options.
+And with spread bets, you can trade on the price of stocks, indices, commodities, currencies, options, bonds and futures

 • When trading options, you can settle with the physical delivery of the asset or in cash.
 Spread bets are only cash-settled, so you won’t ever take ownership of the underlying assets